Olivier-plessis/melos_mason_starter_project/README.md

 To use the **clean_architecture_feature_riverpod** brick, and generate code.
 You can run the following command in your terminal: procede to intialize the melos project
- - insidide the melos.yaml file, change the name of the project
+ - in the melos.yaml file, change the name of the project
 ``` sh
 name: starter_app
 ```